brash99/CDetMC/README.md

 >Go into ~/CDetOptical/batch directory and type: "root generate_80.C" to create the primary particle rootfiles that are then store in ~/CDetOptical/batch/data

->Type: "./sendjobs.sh runlist80" to send the primary particle rootfiles that are   listed in the according runlist file that is sent as an argumant.
+>ssh into the jlabanalysis.pcs.cnu.edu machine, then go into the ~CDetOptical/batch directory and type: "./sendjobs.sh runlist80" to send the primary particle rootfiles that are listed in the according runlist file that is sent as an argumant.
 The output data will be stored in ~/CDetOptical/data

 Changing the Primary Particle